TakayukiNagamine/FastTrack-Workshop/README.md

 developed by Santiago Barreda at UC Davies and more information can be found here: <https://github.com/santiagobarreda/FastTrack>

-Also, the following paper explains the tool in more details:
+Also, the following paper explains the tool in more detail:

 [Barreda, S. (2021).
 Fast Track: fast (nearly) automatic formant-tracking using Praat.
 Linguistics Vanguard, 7(1), 20200051.